PeterVanNostrand/FACET/README.md

 Executing `python main.py` with no flags will perform a simple explanation of 20 instances on the vertebral dataset using FACET and an ensemble with `T=10, Dmax=5`.
 Parameters not involved in any given experiment are set to the default values provided in [experiments.py](./experiments/experiments.py)

 All results are output to `./results/<expr_name>.csv`.
-Generated explanations, all parameters used in each iteration, and a summary of results can be found at `./results/<expr_name>.csv`.
-Code for generating all figures from the paper are available in Jupyter Notebooks at `./figures/<expr_name>.ipynb` and should be pointed to a matching results csv file of your choice.
+Generated explanations, all parameters used in each iteration, and a summary of results can be found in the corresponding directory `./results/<expr-name>/`

+Code for generating all figures from the paper are available in Jupyter Notebooks at `./figures/<expr_name>.ipynb` and should be pointed to a matching results csv file of your choice

 ## Demo UI